cs1302uga/cs1302-ce07/README.md

    What is the URL to your hosted website?

 1. Make sure you are in the `cs1302-ce07` directory.
+   In this step, you will do your first commit to your local git repository (on the Nike server) so that you (and the instructors/TAs) can see what you've done.
+For now, think of a commit as saving a snapshot of your progress in the exercise.
+We will use many additional features of git in future tutorials and exercises.
+These features include, but are not limited to, creating multiple development branches, rolling back to a previous snapshot (version of the code), and collaborating with teammates.

    Use the following commands to tell Git to add and commit the changes that you made to your source code to your local copy of the repository for this exercise.
    Modify the string associated with the `-m` (message) option to give a brief, one sentence description of the changes you made to the source code.